FuzzyBearBTC/android-peercoinwallet/README.md

     gradlew.bat build

- - voila, look into wallet/public/mbw/build/apk to see the generated apk. there are versions for prodnet and testnet.
+ - voilà, look into wallet/public/mbw/build/apk to see the generated apk. there are versions for prodnet and testnet.

 ========================================================